 - The student should address the issue directly with the faculty member or members involved in a timely manner.
 For example, if the student is given a grade that he or she thinks is unwarranted, he or she should ask the faculty member for clarification about grading criteria and his or her evaluation of coursework immediately after receiving the grade in question. - 2.
-If the complaint remains unresolved, the student should take a written explanation of the situation and copies of relevant documents to the dean of the faculty member's academic unit or the director of the graduate program.
-A student can obtain the name and location of the dean directly from the Office of Academic Affairs at the University's Lacey campus (Old Main 269; telephone 360-438-4310).
+If the complaint remains unresolved, the student should take a written explanation of the situation and copies of relevant documents to the Dean of the faculty member's academic unit.
+A student can obtain the name and location of the Dean directly from the Office of Academic Affairs at the University's Lacey campus (Old Main 269; telephone 360-438-4310).
+If the grievance is related to the Extended Learning Division (ELD) you will also need to contact Dr. Radana Dvorak (360-412-6141). - 3.
+The Dean will read the written explanation and related documentation and consult with the department chair of the course in question.
+The Dean or Chair will investigate the details of the complaint as necessary and appropriate.
+The Dean or Chair will then provide the student with a written response and explanation regarding the findings in a timely manner.
+Copies of that response will be filed with the dean of the school or college, the appropriate department chair, and the instructor of the course in question.

+If the Dean is the faculty member involved in the complaint, or if the complaint cannot be resolved with the Dean, then the student should take the complaint to the Provost Office at the Lacey campus (Old Main 269; 360-438-4310).

-The dean or director will read the written explanation and related documentation and consult with the dean, director or department chair of the course in question.
-The dean or chair will investigate the details of the complaint as necessary and appropriate.
-The dean, director or chair will then provide the student with a written response and explanation regarding the findings in a timely manner.
+The Provost Office will read the student's written explanation and related documentation.
+The Provost will investigate the details of the complaint as necessary and appropriate.

+The Provost Office will provide the student with a written response and explanation regarding the findings in a timely manner.
 Copies of that response will be filed with the academic unit dean, the instructor and the department chair of the course in question.

-3. If the academic unit dean or graduate program director is the faculty member involved in the complaint or if the complaint cannot be resolved with the dean or graduate program director, then the student should take the complaint to the vice president for academic affairs at the Lacey campus (Old Main 269; 360-438-4310).

-The vice president for academic affairs will read the student's written explanation and related documentation.
-The vice president for academic affairs will investigate the details of the complaint as necessary and appropriate.

-The vice president will provide the student with a written response and explanation regarding the findings in a timely manner.
-Copies of that response will be filed with the academic unit dean, the instructor and the department chair of the course in question.
-Decisions of the vice president for academic affairs are final.
+Decisions of the Provost are final.